Omission. 24th January 2022.

 And this blog, Kit - is the same moment for you.

-Kit is quiet for a long time: "What I hear I think, is someone in crisis - asking other people not to be affected by it"
+Kit describes what he has heard in the song, someone in crisis - asking other people not to be affected by it.

 Me: "No tears, no sympathy...Yes, to be in that state I'd reached the point of , sure 'don't turn away' but all sympathy for myself had gone.
 It is something I understood for the first time with my first husband, his suicidal intent - the cold shutting down - was something I'd never encountered before.
 Friends who had said, 'Oh I want to die' but they would sob and rage - but it was emotional, emotive and alive - but he would talk without emotion, cold and mater of fact.
 It was real.
 It chilled my blood.
 And that is where I was that night - self abandoning - like putting your self, like an animal, down.
 And normally I couldn't put an animal down without emotion - so to reach that point; I understand killing from computer games, out of fear or anger, but this was cold.
 I didn't care.
 I felt it, sat by the tree; I actually don't care...But the next morning, once I knew the truth - 24 hours later - I felt immensely better.
 The sky was the sky, the earth was the earth again.
 Truth matters"